Proxy adviser backs Nintendo founder family office's call for Toyo board reshuffle

 ISS has recommended voting against six of 11 director candidates nominated by the company, saying that the presence of the remaining five nominees on the board would be needed to provide continuity.

+YFO said in a statement to Reuters that the way the Toyo board had handled its proposal reflected the bad habits of Japanese companies that have hampered the country's capital markets.

-A separate filing on Tuesday showed YFO has increased its stake to 28.51% from 27.19% previously.
+A separate filing on Tuesday showed YFO has increased its stake in Toyo to 28.51% from 27.19% previously, after its standstill agreement with the company expired in May.

+Toyo released a statement criticising the move as evading Japan's tender offer rules, which prohibit a bidder from purchasing shares during the tender offer period.

 ($1 = 139.4800 yen)